haosulab/ManiSkill/docs/source/user_guide/tutorials/domain_randomization.md

 :::

 Note that this method of randomization only randomizes during task reconfiguration, not during each episode reset (which calls `_initialize_episode`).
-In GPU simulation with enough parallel environments it shouldn't matter too much if you never reconfigure again, but if you wish you can set a `reconfigure_freq` value documented [here](./custom_tasks.md#reconfiguring-and-optimization)
+In GPU simulation with enough parallel environments it shouldn't matter too much if you never reconfigure again, but if you wish you can set a `reconfiguration_freq` value documented [here](./custom_tasks.md#reconfiguring-and-optimization)

 ### During Episode Initialization / Resets